ArashPartow/exprtk/readme.txt

       be to recompile an expression  from its string form every  time it requires evaluating.

- (24) Where appropriate the return values of method invocations  from
+ (24) It is  strongly recommended  that  the  return value  of method
-      the  parser  and  symbol_table should  be  taken  into account.
+      invocations from  the parser  and symbol_table  types be  taken into account.
+Specifically the  'compile' method of the  parser and the 'add_xxx'  set of methods  of the symbol_table  as they denote either the success or failure state of the invoked call.
-      Specifically  the  'compile'  method  of  the  parser  and  the 'add_xxx' set  of methods  of the  symbol table  as they denote success or failure of the invoked call.
+      Cointinued processing from  a failed state without having first rectified the underlying issue  will in turn result  in further failures and undefined behaviours.

  (25) The following are examples of compliant floating point value
       representations: